Houston furniture store owner sends convoy of supplies for victims of Hurricane Ida; opens showroom as shelter

 “They welcomed us warmly and gave us sausage and eggs for breakfast and chicken Alfredo for lunch,” she said.
 “My kids are allowed to play in the showroom, and they’ve had all the ice cream they can eat.”

-“I really have to tip my hat to Mattress Mack’s kindness at helping so many,” said Lee.
+“I really have to tip my hat to Mattress Mack’s kindness at helping so many,” Lee said.
 “It’s a pleasure to meet somebody who has a good heart.”

 McIngvale knows what it takes to coordinate a large relief effort.
 He turned his furniture stores into shelters for people who fled Hurricane Katrina in 2005, Hurricane Harvey in 2017 and Tropical Storm Imelda in 2019.
 In February, he again opened one of his showrooms for Texans who were hit hard by a deadly winter storm.